liquidity-network/template.achievement.network/contracts/fptp.md

 parameter passed into the method.

 {% initial %}
+pragma solidity ^0.4.24;

+contract Election {

+  struct Candidate {
+    bytes32 name;
+    bytes32 party;
+  }

+  struct Voter {
+    bool eligibleToVote;
+    bool hasVoted;
+    uint8 votedFor;
+  }

   constructor(uint8 _numCandidates) public {
     // Write your code in here.
   }

+}

 {% solution %}
+pragma solidity ^0.4.24;

+contract Election {

+  struct Candidate {
+    bytes32 name;
+    bytes32 party;
+  }

+  struct Voter {
+    bool eligibleToVote;
+    bool hasVoted;
+    uint8 votedFor;
+  }

   constructor(uint8 _numCandidates) public {
     // The regulator is the mediator of the vote, and the person/organisation
-  // that initiated the contract. regulator = msg.sender;
+    // that initiated the contract.
+    regulator = msg.sender;
     // If you think the regulator should be able to vote, you can include this:
     // voters[regulator].eligibleToVote = true;
     // Set the length of the candidates array to how many candidates we have. candidates.length = _numCandidates;
+  }

 }

 {% validation %}